 Dino Disaster.
 Tyrannosaurus Wreck.
-These may be bad puns, but they perfectly describe the family adventure "Walking with Dinosaurs", which will leave its mark as one of the worst movies of the year.
+These may be bad puns, but they perfectly describe the family adventure "Walking with Dinosaurs", which left its mark as one of the worst movies of 2013.

 The BBC is behind "Walking with Dinosaurs", which is loosely adapted from the network's groundbreaking 1999 miniseries that also gave birth to a global sensation stage show.
 This film version has been dumbed-down significantly, to the elementary school crowd level, which was one of many bad decision by the producers.